Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 • Premium Customer: Victoria Secret’s best strength is its huge list of devoted consumers who purchase lingerie and innerwear from the company regularly.
 This is feasible not just as a result of the company’s product quality, but also as a result of its customer engagement activities.

 • Marketing and Advertising: Because of the nature of their product line, Victoria’s Secret is unable to rely on conventional advertising.
 Victoria’s Secret, on the other hand, has been able to penetrate the minds of female audiences through commercials in glossy fashion publications and brand placements in films.
-Active internet marketing by the company, which includes active blogs, social media presence, and catalogues to raise awareness of their product lines.
+Active internet marketing by the company, includes active blogs, social media presence, and catalogs to raise awareness of their product lines.

 • Celebrity Following: Unlike other fashion companies that have celebrity endorsements, Victoria’s Secret is a brand that produces celebrities.
-Many of the models that promoted their products have gone on to become superstars, and the brand always selects models who are relatable to their target audience, which is largely female.
+Many of the models who promoted their products have gone on to become superstars, and the brand always selects models who are relatable to their target audience, which is largely female.
 The models serve as the lingerie brand’s initial point of contact with its clients.

 • In-store Experience: Women choose to purchase at Victoria’s Secret not because of the reasonable prices, but because of the exceptional customer service the business offers.
 The in-store experience is completed with pink decor, large and sultry fitting rooms, knowledgeable and friendly employees, and a strong desire for innovation.